skyward-er/boardcore/src/shared/utils/Registry/README.md

 - `RegistryFrontend.h`: Remember to update:
 The type enum;
 The TypeUnion fields;
-Add in EntryStructsUnion the getFromUnion, setUnion and getFromSerializedVector overloads;
+Add in EntryStructsUnion the getFromUnion, make and getFromSerializedVector overloads;
 Modify the and appendSerializedFromUnion for the serialization also of such new type.